OfflineTV: Masayoshi

 John Cable (born June 18, 1997), also known as Masayoshi, is an American Twitch streamer.
 He acquired his Twitch partnership in late 2019 and is well-known for his League of Legends and Valorant streams.
 He joined OfflineTV in November 2021 with his partner and fellow OfflineTV member QuarterJade.
+Throughout the year of 2024 and 2025, He launched "Masayoshi Games," a recurring Minecraft Rivals event that became a staple of his channel.

 QuarterJade

 Jodi Lee (born August 25, 1997), also known as QuarterJade, is an American streamer, streaming on Twitch since October 2017.
 She joined OfflineTV in November 2021.
 She is in a relationship with fellow OfflineTV member Masayoshi.

 Brodin Plett

 Brodin Plett (born March 18, 1994), also known as Brofain, is an American director, producer, who has been streaming on Twitch since November 2016.
 Plett previously worked as a cinematographer and editor for Yahoo!
 Esports.
 He joined OfflineTV in 2020 and would later be credited the role as the "Creative Director" of the group.
+He is one half of the musical duo templuv.
+He, alongside Julian Conner, his partner in templuv, and 347aidan, notably produced the song Last Shot, the official theme song for the 2025 Valorant Champions tournament in Paris, with all three artists performing the song during the opening ceremony for the grand finals at the Accor Arena.